 The COVID-19 crisis continues to be devastating for thousands of restaurant-industry workers who have lost their jobs or have had to reduce their hours.
 So many of these workers rely on every paycheck to afford necessities like food, transportation, baby products and medicine.

 Since April 6, The Plate Fund has been providing immediate one-time payments of $500 to restaurant workers who have been hardest hit in King County.
 For many, these payments help "bridge the gap" between the time they received their last paychecks and when they have access to federal stimulus payments and/or unemployment insurance benefits.
 For others, this is the only money they receive.

 Our goal has always been to help as many people as possible, with priority given to applicants most in need, and the order in which applications are received.

-Please donate and apply today!
+Please apply today!

 “People who work in restaurants have a genuine desire to make people happy.
 One day everything was okay, and the next day everything’s gone.
 I don’t have anything to back me up.
 I need money.
 If this goes on for another two months, I will have nothing.”

 “I have not received any financial assistance from the government, the claim is still being processed.
 I’ve had to borrow money from friends and family to pay bills and eat.
 That’s hard, especially on my mental health.”

 Thank you for your interest in supporting The Plate Fund.
 The Plate Fund is no longer accepting donations, although we are continuing to accept applications and distribute funds to those in need.
 We encourage donors to reach out to the following organizations that work directly with communities most impacted by the COVID-19 crisis.